cherryblossom31/Promotional-Website.github.io/README.txt

 - [x] My dream is to travel to Japan and South Korea with my best friend
 - [x] My favorit color is purple

--[x] figure out how to add images
+- [x] figure out how to add images
--[] add images to website
+- [x] add images to website
--[] change formate of website so images are side by side across screen -[] add links to each charater under each photo
+- [x] change formate of website so images are side by side across screen
+- [x] add links to each charater under each photo